benjaminion/upgrading-ethereum-book/src/book.md

 | `PROPOSER_WEIGHT`      | `uint64(8)`  | 12.5% | $W_p$ |
 | `WEIGHT_DENOMINATOR`   | `uint64(64)` | 100%  | $W_{\Sigma}$ |

-One further reward is available to block proposers for reporting violations of the slashing rules, but this ought to be very rare and we will ignore it in this section (see [Slashing](/part2/incentives/slashing) for more on this).
+One further reward is available to block proposers for reporting violations of the slashing rules, but this ought to be very rare, and we will ignore it in this section (see [Slashing](/part2/incentives/slashing) for more on this).

 Rewards are newly created Ether that is simply added to validators' balances on the beacon chain.